estreiten/jaime/README.md

 - List all previous update/action logs.
 - Send email notifications after update/action.
 - Support for HTTPS, both Jaime and bots.
+- Add environments and actions from the Board.
 - Generic envs: create a specific folder for scripts to run on every environment, adding the env name as parameter.
 - Board visual improvements.
 - Optional tokens + password generator on installation step.